-Many pregnant women take vitamin B-6 and Unisom to treat morning sickness.
+Many pregnant people take vitamin B-6 and Unisom to treat morning sickness symptoms such as nausea and vomiting.
 In the past, some people had concerns that this combination may harm the fetus.

 Morning sickness is very common during early pregnancy.
 Although people often refer to nausea and vomiting during pregnancy as “morning sickness,” it can actually happen at any time of the day or night.

 The symptoms of morning sickness usually disappear by the beginning of the second trimester, but for some women, they can continue right up until delivery.

 Unisom is the brand name of a sleeping drug called doxylamine.
 Diclegis is a delayed-release combination of doxylamine and pyridoxine, which is a form of vitamin B-6.
 According to a

 In this article, we discuss whether it is safe to take Unisom and vitamin B-6 for morning sickness during pregnancy.
 We then explore how this combination works, how to use it, and its possible side effects.
 We also explain what morning sickness is and provide some tips for managing the symptoms.

 Unisom is a brand name for doxylamine, which is a sedating antihistamine that can help with sleeping difficulties.
 For many years, some women have used Unisom in combination with vitamin B-6 supplements to treat the symptoms of morning sickness.

 Diclegis is a prescription medication that contains doxylamine and pyridoxine, a form of vitamin B-6.
 This combination drug is the only medication that the FDA have approved for treating nausea and vomiting during pregnancy.